fabricatorsltd/facebook-sdk-dotnet/README.md

 *   [ ] Provide code examples in Wiki

 ## Release Notes
+### _1.1.0_
+Implement call to get user's Friends that have installed the app corresponding to the AuthToken.
 ### _1.0.1_
 Downgrade Target Framework to 2.1 in order to increase compatibility.
 ### _1.0.0_